Bandae/BEAM-C/README.md

 - ✅<s>check if beam is statically determinate</s>
 - ✅<s>calculate reactions in supports</s>
 - add continuous loading
-- return graphs for forcas and torques in the beam
+- graphs for forces and torques in the beam
+- graphs after adding cont. loads
 - allow hinges
 - other graphs and calculations, like beam displacement
 - statically indeterminate beams